Caleb Houstan: Recruiting

 On October 30, 2020, Houstan announced his commitment to playing college basketball for Michigan over offers from Alabama, Duke and Virginia.
 He was the No. 2 rated player in the state of Florida, and was ranked the No. 14 overall prospect in the nation according to 247Sports, and No. 4 power forward, becoming Michigan's highest-rated recruit in the modern recruiting era.
 Michigan's 2021 recruiting class was ranked No. 1 in the nation by 247Sports, ESPN and Rivals.

 College career

 On February 23, 2022, Houstan scored a career-high 21 points in a 71–62 win over Rutgers.
 As a freshman, he averaged 10.1 points, four rebounds, and 1.4 assists per game.
 Following the season, Houstan declared for the 2022 NBA draft while maintaining his college eligibility.
 However, on June 1, 2022, he announced that he would remain in the draft and forego his remaining eligibility.

 Professional career

-Orlando Magic (2022–present)
+Orlando / Lakeland / Osceola Magic (2022–2025)

 Houstan was drafted 32nd overall by the Orlando Magic in the 2022 NBA draft.
 Houstan joined the Magic in the 2022 NBA Summer League.
 In his Summer League debut, he scored twenty points on 7-for-12 shooting from the field, including 5-for-9 from the three-point line.
 On July 11, 2022, Houstan signed a rookie contract with the Magic.